CarlosIvan9/boardgames-assistant/README.md

 ### Other changes
 Besides that, I adapted the graph to only run the retriever and the node to detect useful documents if the question is related to a boardgame.

+## Branch light_rag_st_deployment
+Given the lack of success in deploying any of the previous 2 branches in Render, we focused on deploying them completely in Streamlit.
+We decided to only do this for the light_rag branch since it is the one I felt proudest the most.
+However, in order to deploy the app via the free Streamlit Community Cloud, the whole branch needs to be copied, and there does not exist a file to exclude files like .gitignore.
+This is a problem since the repo contains the pdf's of the rules  of the boardgames, which take up most of the memory of the repo.

+Furthermore, streamlit works only with 'requirements.txt' files for python packages (no other naming conventions allowed), and some extra changes need to be made since environment variables will be used instead of a .env file loaded via dotenv().
+Because all of this, I decided the simplest solution was to create an additional branch which will only contain files needed for streamlit deployment.